niklausburren/podarchiver/README.md

   "downloadTimes": ["06:00", "18:00"],
   "feeds": [
 	{
+	  "title": "My Favorite Podcast",
 	  "url": "https://example.com/feed.xml",
-	  "count": 10,
+	  "count": 10
-	  "name": "My Favorite Podcast"
 	},
 	{
+	  // No title: RSS feed title will be used
 	  "url": "https://another-feed.com/rss"
-	  // No name: RSS feed title will be used
+	  // No count: All episodes of the RSS feed will be downloaded }
-	}
   ]
 }